MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

     end;
     ```

     The preferred approach is to register the Copilot capability only if the environment is online.
-Then, use [CopilotCapability.IsCapabilityRegistered](/dynamics365/business-central/application/system-application/codeunit/system.ai.copilot-capability#iscapabilityregistered) method on the prompt action's Visible property to check whether the capability is registered.
+Then, use the [CopilotCapability.IsCapabilityRegistered](/dynamics365/business-central/application/system-application/codeunit/system.ai.copilot-capability#iscapabilityregistered) method on the prompt action's Visible property to check whether the capability is registered.
 If the method returns `true`, the Copilot capability is registered, and the action is visible.
 For example:

     ```al
     actions